Sefer Hasidim: Authorship and history

 Sefer Hasidim is not a uniform work, nor is it the product of one author.
-It has been said that Samuel he-Ḥasid is the author of the first twenty-six sections.
+It appears that Judah HaHasid most likely was not the sole author of the Sefer Hasidim.
+It has been said that Samuel he-Ḥasid is the author of the first 26 sections.
 In its present form the book contains, according to Güdemann, three revisions of the same original work, of which Judah is undoubtedly the author; and both the contents and language of the book indicate that it originated in Germany.
 Important additions were made also by Judah's pupil Eleazar Roḳeaḥ, for which reason the authorship of the whole work has sometimes been ascribed to him.
-On account of the fact that collectors and copyists used varying recensions, sometimes the same passage occurs two or three times in different parts of the Sefer Ḥasidim.
+As collectors and copyists used varying recensions, sometimes the same passage occurs two or three times in different parts of the Sefer Ḥasidim.
 Some fragments of other books are inserted.

 This Hebrew book originated between the late 12th and early 13th centuries in the Rhineland, shortly after the Second Crusade.
 After this time, it circulated widely.
 It influenced the distinctive religious practices and Hebrew literary style of Jews in Ashkenaz and also shaped the discourse about Jewish ethics in medieval Europe and beyond.

 The book has been printed many times since 1538.

-Several manuscripts are in existence, some more extensive than others.
+According to Ivan Marcus, no original text of the Sefer Hasidim ever existed.

+It is therefore no surprise, then, that thirty-seven manuscripts that include texts from the Sefer Hasidim have been identified.
+Seventeen of these manuscripts are available online.
+Some manuscripts are more extensive than others.
+Two versions of the book are best known: one printed in Bologna and another that was found in Parma.
 An edition by Jehuda Wistinetzki based on the most complete source, the Parma manuscript, was published by the Mekitzei Nirdamim Society in 1891 and reprinted in 1955.
 Recently Otzar haPoskim Institute has published an elaborate version with numerous commentaries.

-According to Ivan Marcus, no original text of the Sefer Hasidim ever existed.

-It is therefore no surprise, then, that thirty-seven manuscripts that include texts from the Sefer Hasidim have been identified.

-Seventeen of these manuscripts are available online in the

-It appears that Judah HaHasid most likely was not the sole author of the Sefer Hasidim.

-The suggestion that he was part of a group termed Hasidim (the Pious), was challenged recently by Elisheva Baumgarten, who has studied the term Hasid/ah, and suggested it did not refer to a particular group or movement, but rather to honest members of the community who fulfilled their religious and social obligations.

 Some studies address subjects included within Sefer Hasidim.
 These include the subject of Jewish travel, and the attitude toward music.
+Entertainment and socializing especially among young people has been denigrated by some significant works of Jewish scholarship and law (including Sefer Hasidim and Shulkhan Arukh) as frivolity and a distraction from the Torah.